House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (BRUNSWICK CANADA)

 One way to reduce nitrogen oxide pollution is to drive less and on cleaner fuel.
-That’s why governments are working with the auto industry to ensure a broad range of choices for every driver.
+Governments are working with the auto industry to ensure a broad range of choices for every driver.

 traffic jam